maxzheng/great-life-guide/README.md

 Contrary to popular belief, it is possible to [become more intelligent](https://blogs.scientificamerican.com/guest-blog/you-can-increase-your-intelligence-5-ways-to-maximize-your-cognitive-potential/) by using your brain as much as possible.
 A simple example is comparing the intelligence of a person that studies a lot vs one that studies a little.

-Like exerise that improves the body, simply using your brain will improve your intelligence.
+Like exercise that improves the body, simply using your brain will improve your intelligence.
 The more that you use it in different ways, the more intelligent that you will become.
 Best way to use the brain is by mastering the other essential skills.

 A great life only requires a certain minimal level of intelligence.
 A higher intelligence does make acquiring other skills easier and make better use of them, however it won't yield a great life without the other essential skills.